 Table 1 lists the attributes and levels used in the study.
 'Life expectancy without treatment' and 'life expectancy gain from treatment' were included as attributes as these form the basis for criteria 1 and 2 in the current NICE policy.
 The levels for these attributes were selected so as to examine whether there is a case for amending the cut-offs implied by the existing criteria.
 For life expectancy without treatment, the current cut-off of 24 months was included as one of the levels.
 In addition, two levels smaller and two levels larger than this cut-off (three months, 12 months; 36 months, 60 months) were included.
 An even larger level of 120 months (or 10 years) was considered but omitted due to concerns about displaying this amount of life using the computer-based diagrams (see below).
-Similarly, the current 'life expectancy gain from treatment' cut-off of three months was included, as well as two smaller and two larger levels (1 month, 2 months; 6 months, 12 months).
-In addition, 0 months was included in order to examine preferences for end of life treatments that offer no life extension.
+Similarly, the current 'life expectancy gain from treatment' cut-off of three months, 12 months; 11 months was included in order to examine preferences for end of life treatments that offer no life extension.